MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-azure-active-directory-groups.md

 * Your organization must be connected to Azure Active Directory.
 [My organization uses Microsoft accounts only.
 Can I switch to Azure AD?](faq-azure-access.md#ChangeMSA).
 Learn how to [connect your organization to Azure AD](connect-organization-to-azure-ad.md).
 * You must be a project administrator, project collection administrator, or organization owner.
 You must also have at least Basic access, not Stakeholder.
-* To create and manage Azure AD groups, you must have Azure AD administrator permissions or have the directory administrator delegate those permissions to you in the [Azure portal](https://portal.azure.com).
+* To create and manage Azure AD groups, you need Azure AD administrator permissions or have the directory administrator delegate those permissions to you in the [Azure portal](https://portal.azure.com).
 * Be aware that Azure AD changes might take up to 24 hours to be visible in Azure DevOps.

 ## Add an Azure AD group to an Azure DevOps group